stolostron/hub-of-hubs-gitops/examples/README.md

 ```
 #### nonk8s-native resources using modified subscriptions:
 The customized Subscription is extended with `spec.placement.hubOfHubsGitOps` field to hold the type of a resource processor.
+Note that this sets the file-type for **all** the files present in the repository/git-path handled by the subscription.

 The `spec.placement.local` field has to be set to true when the above field is set, otherwise the Subscription will be ignored.